A great way to introduce young people to financial responsibility

 An instant access savings account for anyone aged between 0 and 16.
 Why not enrol your children, grandchildren, nieces, nephews or any special child in your life as a First Saver?
 Encourage them to save, save on their behalf, or do both!
 Then once the child becomes 16, their account will change to a Membership Account.

-You can apply for a First Saver over the telephone.
+You can apply for a First Saver at a branch or over the telephone.

 Speak to our friendly team on 01482 778753.

 Anyone within our common bond area aged between 0 and their 16th birthday.

 An Adult Signatory will open the account and have control of it until the First Saver either reaches the age specified on the application form (up to 16) or becomes 16.
 The Adult Signatory must complete the First Saver Application Form and provide at least two proofs of ID for themselves and one piece of ID for the child.
 The First Saver account will commence from the date of the first deposit.

 What happens when the First Saver reaches aged 16?

 On reaching their 16th birthday, First Savers will become full members of HEY Credit Union (if they are still eligible within our common bond).
 They will need to complete a Membership Application form and provide evidence of identity/ address at this point.

 At present, we are limiting Savers to £68,000 in total savings.

 How can I deposit savings?